 Regular cash flow analysis can help a company keep up with the money coming in and going out, which will produce better support when making decisions for their business.
 A positive cash flow helps a company meet their financial obligations and helps a business owner plan for the future.
 If you discover cash flow red flags about your business early you can correct spending habits, investments, or income management to improve your position.

 In such a competitive space, small businesses must have a strong foundation with strong leadership to ultimately be successful.
 Understanding the pitfalls of starting a business can be beneficial when driving a business from the ground up.
-By avoiding these common mistakes, you’re on your way to fulfilling the dreams that inspired your commitment to build a business.
+By avoiding these common mistakes small businesses make, you’re on your way to fulfilling the dreams that inspired your commitment to build a business.